MarkusFerdinandDablander/ECFP-substructure-pooling-Sort-and-Slice/README.md

                                                                break_ties_with = lambda sub_id: sub_id,
                                                                print_train_set_info = True)

 Then ecfp_featuriser(mol) is a 1-dimensional numpy array of length vec_dimension representing the vectorial ECFP for mol pooled via Sort & Slice.
-The function ecfp_featuriser works by
+The function ecfp_featuriser can be thought of as
 1. first generating the (multi)set of integer ECFP-substructure identifiers for mol and then
 2. vectorising it via a Sort & Slice operator trained on [mol_1, mol_2, ...] (rather than vectorising it via classical hash-based folding).

-## Data Sets

-The data-folder contains three clean chemical data sets of small-molecule inhibitors of dopamine receptor D2, factor Xa, or SARS-CoV-2 main protease respectively.
-Each data set is represented by two files: molecule_data_clean.csv and MMP_data_clean.csv.
-The first file contains SMILES strings with associated activity values and the second file contains all matched molecular pairs (MMPs) identified within the first file.

-## Reproducing the Experiments
+## Reproducing Computational Experiments

-The experiments in the paper can be reproduced by running the code in the Jupyter notebook QSAR_activity_cliff_experiments.ipynb.
-First, the QSAR-, AC-, and PD-prediction tasks for the chosen data set are formally constructed in a data-preparation section.
-Then, an appropriate data split is conducted, both at the level of individual molecules and MMPs.
-Finally, a molecular representation (PDV, ECFP, or GIN) and a regression technique (RF, kNN, MLP) are chosen and the resulting model is trained and evaluated for QSAR-prediction, AC-classification and PD-classification.
-The computational environment in which the original results were conducted can be found in environment.yml.
+The computational results reported in the paper can be reproduced and visualised by running the Jupyter notebook [substructure_pooling_experiments.ipynb](substructure_pooling_experiments.ipynb) which uses the code base in [modules](modules).
+The [data](data) folder contains the five (cleaned) chemical data sets for the diverse prediction tasks investigated in the paper: lipophilicity, aqueous solubility, SARS-CoV-2 main protease inhibition, mutagenicity, and estrogen receptor alpha antagonism.
+Each data set is given as a set of labelled SMILES strings.
+The computational environment in which the original results were conducted can be found in [environment.yml](environment.yml).
+The original numerical results from the paper are saved in [results](results).

 ![Substructure Pooling Overview](/figures/sub_pool_methods_overview.png)

-## Visually Investigating the Results:

-The experimental results can be visually explored using the visualise_results-function at the end of QSAR_activity_cliff_experiments.ipynb.
-This function produces scatterplots such as the one in the graphical abstract above.
-The original numerical results from the paper are saved in the resuls-folder; thus the original plots from the paper (and more) can be generated with visualise_results.